micro-os-plus/web-jekyll/pages/develop/modular-projects.md

 ### The startup code

 Traditionally, the startup code is written in assembly, the justification being that, right after reset, the run-time is not yet suitable for higher level languages, like C/C++.
-For some modern architectures, like Cortex-M, this is not necessary, since the core automatically loads the stack pointer before calling the `Reset_Handler`, and the startup code can be written in C/C++ from the very beginning.
+For some modern architectures, like Cortex-M, this is not necessary, since the core automatically loads the stack pointer before calling the `Reset_Handler`, and the startup code can be written in C/C++ from the very beginning (assuming some extra attention when using global variables and avoid excessive optimizations).

 #### The assembly entry code

-Other, more traditional architectures, still require some small assembly code to explicitly set several registers.
+The more traditional architectures still require some small assembly code to explicitly set several registers.

 For RISC-V, the current architecture specs require to manually load the SP and GP registers.
 However, after preparing these registers, it is perfectly possible to pass control to a portable C/C++ function, traditionally named `_start()`: